optima-partners/engineering-recruitment-assignments/README.md

 ### Pushing your code to the submission repo

-1. Commit and push your code to the submission repo. *Note*: You must push your code to the `main` branch.
+1. Commit and push your code to the submission repo. *Note*: You must push your code to the `main` branch as this is the branch we will look to for your solution.

 ```bash
 git push -u submission main